New York Yankees vs. Tampa Bay Rays Results, Stats, and Recap - August 8, 2020 Gametracker

 Cole struck out 10, walked one and gave up six hits.
 His only loss since May 2019 came in Game 1 of the World Series last October, pitching for Houston against Washington.

-Stanton made it 5-0 on a fifth-inning shot off Sean Gilmartin before Judge hit a two-run drive off an overhanging catwalk in the sixth that put New York up 7-3.

-Urshela got his third RBI on a sacrifice fly in the the seventh.
-He also made a nifty waist grab near the third-base dugout after a long run on pinch-hitter Austin Meadows' foul in the sixth.
+Ford also connected for the Yankees in Game 1, and Gio Urshela had three RBIs.

-Glasnow gave up four runs, five hits, three walks and struck out five during a 71-pitch outing.
+Rays starter Tyler Glasnow lasted just 2 2/3 innings, giving up four runs, five hits and three walks during a 71-pitch outing.

 MILESTONE

-OF Brett Gardner played in his 1,510th game with the Yankees to move past Alex Rodriguez for sole possession of 17th place on the teams' all-time list.
+Outfielder Brett Gardner played in his 1,510th game with the Yankees in Game 1 to move past Alex Rodriguez for sole possession of 17th place on the team's career list.

 TRAINER'S ROOM

-Yankees: C Kyle Higashioka was put on the 10-day IL with a right oblique strain and will have an MRI Monday.
+Yankees: C Kyle Higashioka was put on the 10-day injured list with a right oblique strain and will have an MRI Monday.

 UP NEXT